 Communications Minister Pat Rabbitte joined Tourism Ireland and 27 tourism enterprises from around the island of Ireland in Birmingham this week at the Best of Britain and Ireland (BoBI) travel trade fair.

-BoBI is the premier, annual event for the travel trade in Britain, attracting over 2,000 influential coach tour operators, group travel organisers and educational travel organisers.
-The two-day showcase provided a valuable opportunity for the participating Irish companies to network and do business face-to-face with key GB decision-makers.
-The objective was to encourage them to introduce Ireland into their programmes or brochures for 2013, or to extend the programmes in which Ireland already features.
-The Gathering Ireland 2013, and the many festivals and events taking place here this year, was a major focus for Tourism Ireland at this year’s BoBI.
+BoBI is a B2B event for the travel trade in Britain – attracting more than 2,000 influential coach tour operators, group travel organisers, business and educational travel organisers.
+The two-day event provided a valuable opportunity for the participating Irish companies to network and do business face-to-face with key GB decision-makers.
+The objective was to encourage them to introduce Ireland into their programmes for 2014, or to extend the programmes in which Ireland already features.
+The Wild Atlantic Way, Limerick City of Culture and the Grande Partenza (or ‘Big Start’) of the Giro d’Italia were some of the important themes highlighted by Tourism Ireland at this year’s BoBI.

 Further media information:

 Notes to Editors:

 • Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.